yusufkaanklc/Chiliz-Nft-Marketplace/README.md

 # Blockmart NFT Marketplace

-Beta version of NFT Marketplace on the CHZ network built using thirdweb
+NFT Marketplace on the `CHZ network` with `next.js` and `TypeScript` third web-generated beta version

 ## Configuration Process